microfarad-de/bootloader/README.md

 This repository contains a customized version of the Arduino bootloader firmware with watchdog timer (WDT) support.

 The stock Arduino bootloader introduces a couple of seconds of delay during boot in order to provide the Arduino IDE with enough time to start uploading a new sketch.
-This has the follwoing disadvantages:
+This has the following disadvantages:

 * The Arduino waits for a couple of seconds before starting to execute the main sketch upon initial power on.
-* The Arduino gets stuck in an endless loop follwoing a watchdog timer expiry.
+* The Arduino gets stuck in an endless loop following a watchdog timer expiry.
 The delay causes the WDT to expire before the main sketch is able to load and perform a WDT reset.

 With this custom bootloader, the aforementioned delay is introduced only if the reboot reason is due to pulling the external reset pin to ground.
-A delay is no longer introduced during initial power on or a reboot due to a watchdog timer expiry, which brings the follwoing benefits:
+A delay is no longer introduced during initial power on or a reboot due to a watchdog timer expiry, which brings the following benefits:

 * The Arduino boots-up instantly after initial power on.
 * The Arduino is no longer stuck in an endless loop following a WDT expiry.